 It’s always a good idea to write down a few thoughts on a separate sheet of paper before you begin.
 If you are sending flowers, you may want to jot an additional brief note to include with the delivery, but a separate message should still be mailed.

-Remember that your words need to sound natural and heartfelt, so feel free to use the examples of a template but edit them to make them your own.
+Remember that your words need to sound natural and heartfelt, so feel free to use the examples of one of the templates below but edit them to make them your own.
 Make sure your comments are personal.
 Your message doesn’t have to be long.
 Even a brief note will be enough to let the survivor or survivors know you are thinking about them.

 Here are suggestions of thoughts, words, or phrases you may want to include in your sympathy note:

 - That you are praying for the individual or family

 - That you are thinking about the family during this difficult time

 - A brief, positive, personal story about the deceased

 - How the deceased has impacted something in your life

 - An offer of help, a shoulder to cry on, or getting together just to talk

 - A closing note about how the deceased will be missed